EAWF/BTC-Toolbox/Function Work Area/expubkeydecode/expubkeydecode.md

-# Extracts the account level extended public key data from the bitcoin wallet.
+# Extracts the account level extended public key data from the ExPub.
 * Syntax:
   - expubkeydecode(ExPub)
 * Inputs: